opalmer/windows-python-scripts/README.md

 ============

-This repository requires a few things to be preinstalled on the Windows system:
+This repository requires a few things to be preinstalled on the Windows system with the binaries on %PATH%:

-* curl (binary should be on %PATH%)
+* curl
 * 7-zip

 There are some hard coded paths in the scripts however